-- Fundamental knowledge - a high-level overview of the basic notions
+- First, the Introduction section will offer a high-level overview of the basic notions and their roles.

 Defines the kinds of nodes (called Concepts) that may be used in user models.
 Each node in the program (model) refers to its concept.
 Concepts specify, which properties, children and references nodes may have.
 Concepts can extend other Concepts and implement ConceptInterfaces.

 - programatic access to the model